Hamlet (1907 film): Production

 The pioneering Parisian filmmaker Georges Méliès had multiple cinematic encounters with the plays of William Shakespeare.
 The first, his 1901 film The Devil and the Statue, had alluded to Romeo and Juliet by including a balcony scene and Venetian lovers called Roméo and Juliette.
 (An earlier Méliès work, the 1899 film Robbing Cleopatra's Tomb, is sometimes called simply Cléopatre, but it is not connected to Shakespeare's Antony and Cleopatra.)
 Méliès also dabbled in Shakespeare in his 1905 film The Venetian Looking-Glass, which incorporates the character of Shylock from The Merchant of Venice.
 However, these earlier films had merely borrowed elements from Shakespearean works; by contrast, Méliès's 1907 version of Hamlet was a true Shakespearean adaptation.

 Méliès himself played Hamlet.
-Special effects used in the film included multiple exposures.
+Special effects used in the film appear to have included multiple exposures for Hamlet's ghostly visions.

 The film was the first multi-scene cinematic adaptation of any work by Shakespeare.
 Later in 1907, Méliès made his last Shakespearean film, Shakespeare Writing "Julius Caesar", in which Méliès played Shakespeare himself.